DRIP VS. POUR OVER COFFEE: WHAT’S THE DIFFERENCE?

 WHAT IS POUR OVER COFFEE?

 Pour over is a special manual drip brewing method that allows for a high level of control over the results.
-Using a cone designed to hold a filter and coffee grounds, hot water is slowly poured in a spiral pattern over all the grounds and collected in a cup below.
+Using a cone designed to hold a filter and coffee grounds, hot water is slowly poured in a spiral pattern over the grounds and collected in a cup below.
 Adjusting variables such as grind size, water temperature and pouring speed can achieve different results in terms of boldness and taste.

 Home baristas can experiment with these variables and use specific pouring techniques to achieve a delightful and personalized result.
-The pour over method is worth it when you have time to enjoy the handcrafted brewing process and want to make coffee for one or two people.
-The process is about more than the flavor, though; many pour over coffee lovers find the careful attention to detail purposeful and calming.
+The pour over method can be a popular technique for coffee aficionados who have time to enjoy the handcrafted brewing process and want to make coffee for one or two people.

 While pour over and French press are both manual coffee brewing methods, the extraction process is different.
 Pour over uses drip extraction while French press uses immersion.
-A French press coffee maker is used to steep coffee grounds in hot water for a set amount of time, then separate the grounds via a plunger with fine metal mesh.
+A French press coffee maker is used to steep coffee grounds in hot water for a set amount of time, then separate the grounds via a fine metal mesh plunger.
 Pour over can give you a lighter, cleaner finish compared to French press, which tends to be more intense due to prolonged immersion of the grounds in water.
 Due to the lack of a paper filter, French press also tends to have more grit in the final brew.

 EQUIPMENT NEEDED TO MAKE POUR OVER COFFEE